zehnlabs-com/ibkr-portfolio-rebalancer/README.md

 A dockerized portfolio rebalancing service that automatically rebalances your Interactive Brokers (IBKR) accounts based on allocations provided by [Zehnlabs Tactical Asset Allocation strategies](https://fintech.zehnlabs.com).

 ⚠️ **IMPORTANT DISCLAIMER**
 This software is provided "as-is" without any warranty.
+Community support is the only available support option via [GitHub Discussions](https://github.com/zehnlabs-com/ibkr-portfolio-rebalancer/discussions).
 Automated trading involves substantial risk of loss.
 You are solely responsible for your trading decisions and any resulting gains or losses.
-This is not financial advice.
-Always test thoroughly and consider consulting a financial advisor before using automated trading systems.
+Nothing in this repository, linked tools, services, or discussions should be considered financial advice.
+Always test thoroughly and consider consulting a financial advisor before using this system.

 ## ✨ Features